 As a part of my fieldwork, I visited the temple at Pattiseema in West Godavari district of Andhra Pradesh.
 It was a lovely temple that sits over a sand dune, covered on all sides by the river Godavari.

 I was taking interviews.
 Talking to the old gatekeeper who was working there for over a decade, I asked him to share the story of the temple.
 He hesitated.
-He and the priest told me that he doesn’t know much.
+He and the priest of the temple told me that the gate keeper doesn’t know much.

 After taking the interview from the priest, I tried to make the gate keeper comfortable enough to share his version of the story.
 Here it goes: